Critical Gaussian chaos: convergence and uniqueness in the derivative normalisation: Preliminaries

-This has also been proven for the 2d-Gaussian free field. \begin{thm}[\cite{HRVdisk,JS}] Let $h$ be a 2d-GFF, and take any mollifier $\theta$ satisfying (\ref{eqn::cond_theta}).
+This has also been proven for the 2d-Gaussian free field. \begin{theorem}[\cite{HRVdisk,JS}] Let $h$ be a 2d-GFF, and take any mollifier $\theta$ satisfying (\ref{eqn::cond_theta}).
 Then the measures $\sqrt{\log(1/\eps)}M_\eps$ converge to a limiting measure weakly in probability as $\eps\to 0$.
-This limit is equal to $\sqrt{2/\pi}\mu'$ where $\mu'$ is the critical Liouville measure of \cite{DSRV2}. \end{thm}
+This limit is equal to $\sqrt{2/\pi}\mu'$ where $\mu'$ is the critical Liouville measure of \cite{DSRV2}. \end{theorem}

-Note that Theorem \ref{thm::critical_sh_gff} places a weaker constraint on the mollifier $\theta$.
+Note that Theorem \ref{theorem::critical_sh_gff} places a weaker constraint on the mollifier $\theta$.
 This is due to the proof given in \cite{HRVdisk}.
-The aim of this paper will be to prove the analogues of Theorems \ref{thm::critical_sh} and \ref{thm::critical_sh_gff} for the derivative renormalisation.
+The aim of this paper will be to prove the analogues of Theorems \ref{theorem::critical_sh} and \ref{theorem::critical_sh_gff} for the derivative renormalisation.